swaldman/sbt-ethereum/src/main/paradox/tasks/eth/shoebox/index.md

 5. Local installations of Solidity compilers
 @@@

+#### Platform default shoebox directory

 @@@ div {.tight}
-The shoebox is a directory, placed at
+The shoebox is a directory, By default it is placed at

 - Windows: `%APPDATA%\sbt-ethereum`
 - Mac: `~/Library/sbt-ethereum`
 - Other Unix: `~/.sbt-ethereum`
 @@@

+You can override what shoebox directory a project uses with the setting @ref[`ethcfgShoeboxDirectory`](../../../settings/index.md#ethcfgshoeboxdirectory).

+_sbt-ethereum_ will also honor the system property `sbt.ethereum.shoebox` or the environment variable `SBT_ETHEREUM_SHOEBOX`.
+If more than one location is configured, the sbt setting takes priority, then the system property, then the environment variable.

+You can switch what shoebox a session uses at runtime with @ref:[`ethShoeboxDirectorySwitch`](#ethshoeboxdirectoryswitch).

+Changing shoeboxes usually
+changes identity and history: different shoeboxes are usually configured with different @ref:[default senders](../address/sender.md), have different @ref:[address aliases](../address/alias.md) defined, etc. They usually contain different @ref[wallets](../keystore/index.md).

+@@@ note

+**Use the default shoebox**

+For most purposes, using only the platform default directory is fine.
+Usually, you'll just do that.

+Consider using multiple shoeboxes only if the default shoebox becomes unwieldy, or if you with to interact with the _Ethereum_ blockchain wth multiple distinct "personalities", each with its own separately configured environment.

+@@@

+_**Shoeboxes should be carefully (and privately!) backed up!**_

-(You can, if you wish, just backup and restore this directory directly.)
+You can, if you wish, just backup and restore a shoebox directory directly.

 But _sbt-ethereum_ offers conveniences for backing its shoebox up as a zip file, and restoring from its own backups, very conveniently.

+Different shoeboxes should be associated with different default backup directories!

 @@@ note